EliaTogni/Univault/Classes/Simulation.md

 - $\lim_{h \to 0} \frac{P[N(h) \geq 2]}{h} = 0$ (it is unlikely that two or more events occur in small intervals).

 ### Nonhomogeneous Poisson Processes
-The stationary increment assumption is the strictest of this assumptions.
-We can relax this assumption with **Nonhomogeneous Poisson Processes**.
+The stationary increment assumption is the strictest of these assumptions.
+We can relax this one with **Nonhomogeneous Poisson Processes**.
 In this kind of process, instead of using $\lambda$ as a fixed **intensity** over the time horizon, we have $\lambda(t)$ that is the intensity at time $t$.
 This is a function telling how likely an event will occurr around some time $t$.

 As a result where we would use $\lambda$ we instead use $\lambda(t)$: